Compartmentalization and Coexistence in the Dark Sector of the Universe: Dark Energy - Dark Matter - Radiation

 The qualitative evolution for the energy density parameters $\Omega _{m},~\Omega _{DE}$,$~\Omega _{r}$ and of the effective equation of state parameter $w_{eff}$ are presented in Figs. \ref{plot5} and \ref{plot6}.

-Furthermore, in Fig. \ref{plot2} we present the qualitative evolution of the energy density parameters $\Omega _{m},~\Omega _{DE}$ and $\Omega _{r}$ for values of the free parameters such that the future attractor is the point $A_{2}$ and describes the de Sitter solution.
-Finally, the qualitative evolution of the effective equation of state parameter $w_{eff}$ is given in Fig. \ref{plot3}.
+Furthermore, in Fig. \ref{plot2} we present the qualitative evolution of the energy density parameters $\Omega _{m},~\Omega _{DE}$ and $\Omega _{r}$ for values of the free parameters such that the future attractor is the point $ A_{2}$ and describes the de Sitter solution.
+Finally, the qualitative evolution of the effective equation of state parameter $w_{eff}$ and of the cosmographic parameters are given in Fig. \ref{plot3}.